 Check out the recent interview of Weber Physical Therapy and Wellness with the Davis Phinney Foundation on treatment programming available for patients with Parkinson’s Disease:

 Do I need a doctor’s referral?
-NO. Idaho is a direct access state, meaning you can come to physical therapy without seeing your primary care doctor first.
+Most of the time, NO. Idaho is a direct access state, meaning you can come to physical therapy without seeing your primary care doctor first.
+Some insurances may require a referral and preauthorization before you are treated.
+If you have any questions, please call Carolyn at (208) 244-9291.
 If you have a referral, that’s great–just bring it to your first appointment or have your doctor fax it to Carolyn at (208) 908-7115—no special referral forms required.

 I enjoy working with orthopedic patients as well as those suffering from neurological conditions.
 I have three years of clinical experience in running gait analysis and have a special interest in rehabilitating and preventing running injuries.
 While at Des Moines University, I performed research in validating gait analysis protocols and worked for an expert in treating plantar fasciitis.
 I coauthored a publication demonstrating the strong linkage between low back pain and plantar fasciitis.
 I recently became one of the only physical therapists in Southeast Idaho to be certified in LSVT BIG treatment for Parkinson’s Disease and am engaged in group exercise programming in the community for people with Parkinson’s Disease.
 I enjoy treating patients from the ground-up, top-down, inside-out and outside-in to improve overall physical and mental well-being and assist them in achieving their personal goals.

 In addition to treating patients, I enjoy road biking, running, triathlon, duathlon and especially trail and mountain running.
 I strongly believes that ski hills are best experienced in summer, in reverse, while wearing running shoes.